dlebansais/Custom-Controls-Library/README.md

 Aims at providing the same features as the standard TreeView control in general, as well as new features such as Drag & Drop.

-## Solution Controls
-Pieces of a solution presenter exposed as controls.

-## Solution Presenter
-A full-blown solution presenter exposed as a control.

 ## Split View
 Represents a view of an arbitrary content that can be split horizontally in two views.